rifatrzn/ai_rag_usecase/rag_genai/readme.md

 else:
     # Use this for older GPUs (V100, Tesla T4, RTX 20xx)
     !pip install --no-deps xformers trl peft accelerate bitsandbytes

+Running the Application

+-Ensure your environment is set up and dependencies are installed.
+-Load the environment variables for your Nvidia API key.
+-Run the document ingestion and vector store creation script.
+-Use the Gradio interface to embed documents and ask questions.

+This project showcases the powerful integration of Nvidia NIM, LangChain, and Gradio to create an interactive document question-answering system in local environment with jupyter lab.
+Feel free to explore and modify the setup to suit your needs.